stralucire/stralucire/README.md

-- 👋 Hi, I’m @stralucire / Maxim MFJ
+- 🎶 hi, I'm a beginner developer and guitar player from Eastern Europe
-- 👀 I am new and working with C#.NET
+- 🌐 languages : english, română, русский
-- 🌱 I’m currently learning C#
+- ⚡ I'm currently learning C#/C++

 <!---
 stralucire/stralucire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.